bahrus/css-observe/README.md

 </div>
 ```

-Another attribute / property, within-closest/withinClosest, restricts matches to those within the closest ancestory of the css-observe element matching the within-closest value.
+Another attribute / property, within-closest/withinClosest, restricts matches to those within the closest ancestry of the css-observe element matching the within-closest value.

 css-observe will fire event: latest-match-changed, and the newly added element can be obtained from event.detail.value.